Art-A-Hack/art-a-hack.github.io/app/_posts/2015-05-06-announcing-2015-results.markdown

 ---
-layout    : post
-title     : "Announcing the 2015 Line-up for Art-A-Hack" bodyid    : "blog" bodyclass : "content post"
+title : Announcing the 2015 Line-up for Art-A-Hack
 ---
 We are pleased to announce the selected participants for the 2015 edition of Art-A-Hack.
 The participants come from extremely diverse backgrounds with a wealth of complementary talents, ideas and skill sets in both art and technology.